Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Problems and main results

 \subsection{Continuous-time limit}

 We now fix the time horizon $T$ and the number of players $N+1$, and we consider the continuous-time limit $h\downarrow 0$.
 We continue to briefly define the limiting problem and refer to \cite{GMS1} for a detailed discussion.
 In the continuous-time model, players' state processes follow a time-inhomogeneous continuous-time Markov chain, which, by an abuse of notation, we again denote by $(X_t,Z_t)$.
-For a given \emph{thermal noise} level $\sigma^2\geq0$, let $\beta\in\sA_{\mathrm{cts}}$ be an \emph{admissible feedback control}, that is, a Lipschitz continuous function $\beta:[0,T]\times\sX_N\to\R^d$ satisfying, for any $(t,x,z)\in[0,T]\times\sX_N$,
+For a given \emph{thermal noise} level $\sigma^2\geq0$, let $\sA_{\mathrm{cts}}$ be the set of all \emph{admissible feedback controls} $\beta$, that is, Lipschitz continuous functions $\beta:[0,T]\times\sX_N\to\R^d$ satisfying $\beta(t,x,z)\in\cR(\sigma^2,x)$ for any $(t,x,z)\in[0,T]\times\sX_N$.
+Here, the set of \emph{admissible transition rates} from a state $x$ is defined by